lk-geimfari/awesomo/languages/RUBY.md

 ---
 [**Slim**](https://github.com/slim-template/slim) is a template language whose goal is to reduce the view syntax to the essential parts without becoming cryptic.
 It started as an exercise to see how much could be removed from a standard html template (<, >, closing tags, etc...).
 As more people took an interest in Slim, the functionality grew and so did the flexibility of the syntax.

+---
+[**Spidr**](https://github.com/postmodern/spidr)  is a versatile Ruby web spidering library that can spider a site, multiple domains, certain links or infinitely.
+Spidr is designed to be fast and easy to use.

+---
 [**Solidus**](https://github.com/solidusio/solidus) is a free, open-source ecommerce platform that gives you complete control over your store.

 Have a large community, with more than 670 contribuitors around the world.